bbeckley-hub/staphscope-typing-tool/README.md

 **For Pattern Discovery:**
 - "Are there correlations between ST and specific genes?"
-- "What are the most frequent triple typing combinations (ST‑spa‑SCCmec)?"
+- "What are the most frequent four‑way typing combinations (ST‑spa‑SCCmec‑agr)?"

 ### 📊 Pro Tips
 - **Provide context**: "I'm analyzing *S. aureus* genomics data..."